eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- experience in the design and implementation of user interfaces and experience;
 	- excellent knowledge of vector graphics software such as Adobe Illustrator and Sketch.
 + Nice to Know: React, React native, Ruby/Rails, GraphQL, apollo
++ skill set:
+	- Write APIs that handle millions of calls every day.
+Work with modern backend technologies like Node.js, GraphQL, Redis, and Elasticsearch.
+	- Build completely serverless systems on top of AWS services like Lambda, Kinesis, and Api Gateway.
+At Bustle, we are always trying out the latest and greatest that AWS and competitors have to offer.
+	- Write clean, functional, reusable, and testable "ES Next" code through tooling with Babel and TypeScript.
+	- Eager to improve the areas in which you live and work.
+(Code, Processes, Communication)
+	- Comfortable with cloud infrastructure (Google Cloud or AWS)
 + skills set:
 	-